Teaching

 Eugene Chan, BMus

-- Programs: admitted in the Master’s Degree at the Peabody Conservatory of the Johns Hopkins University
+- Programs: admitted to the Master’s Degree at the Peabody Conservatory of the Johns Hopkins University

 Soo Jin Chung, BMus

-- Programs: admitted in the Master’s Degree at Rice University on a full scholarship
+- Programs: admitted to the Master’s Degree at Rice University on a full scholarship

 Miguel Esteban, BMus